rxantos/tubras/trunk/tools/irrb/doc/iwalktest.rst

 	"$2" - The value of the "Out Directory" property in the **irrB** export sub-panel.

-For example, say your application is stored as:
+For example, if your application is stored as:

 	"c:\\myapps\\mygame\\mygame.exe"

-and it requires a command line parameter "-i" followed by the scene file name.
-In this case you would set the **IWALKTEST** environment variable to:
+and it requires a command line parameter "-i" followed by the scene file name, you need to set the **IWALKTEST** environment variable to:

 	IWALKTEST=c:\\myapps\\mygame\\mygame.exe -i "$1"